 wanted: your great literature!

-Send us great work!
-All accepted authors are paid, and all submissions will be considered for our $200 Staff Choice Award: an accepted submission chosen by our staff as best embodying two things we love and respect about writing: stylistic ambition and social engagement.
+All accepted authors are paid, and all non-contest submissions will be considered for our $200 Staff Choice Award: an accepted submission chosen by our staff as best embodying two things we love and respect about writing: stylistic ambition and social engagement.
 One author each issue will receive this award, announced with the issue's release (usually in May).

-Generally: As always: we hope to read your very best, we're excited to read it, and we want more, we hope for more, we quietly plead for/demand more.
+As always: we hope to read your very best, we're excited to read it, and we want more, we hope for more, we quietly plead for/demand more.
 Simply: we love great literature, especially literature that is urgent and/or strange, and we love all voices, be they new, emerging, or established - certainly those from underrepresented groups.
-We always put samples from past issues on our homepage if you'd like to get a sense of our sensibilities (which, of course, change).
+We always put samples from past issues on our homepage if you'd like to get a sense of our sensibilities.

-Note 2.0: We generally charge a two dollar fee so that we can do something we hope all agree is a good thing: pay all our authors, at least $40 per writer; usually we have free submissions in early Dec and May ... and during most of June and July, we offer free submissions to any authors who self-identify as being from underrepresented or minoritized communities or simply can't afford the $2 fee.
+Note 2.0: We generally charge a two dollar fee so that we can do something we hope all agree is a good thing: pay all our authors, at least $40 per writer; usually we have free submissions in early Dec and May ... and during most of June and July, we're happy to provide free submissions to any authors who self-identify as being from underrepresented or minoritized communities or simply can't afford the $2 fee.
+Just email our editor at sbernard (at) laverne (dot) edu for more information.

 -->Excepting the student contest, current students and employees of the University of La Verne are not eligible to submit.
 Sorry!